 - Head Operator

 Job Outlook for Petroleum Pump System Operators

-There were about 41,800 jobs for Petroleum Pump System Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 41,800 jobs in the United States for Petroleum Pump System Operator.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Petroleum Pump System Operator by 2026.
-There will be an estimated 4,300 positions for Petroleum Pump System Operator per year.
+Due to new job openings and attrition, there will be an average of 4,300 job openings in this field each year.